 Transportation from Santiago to Valparaíso is provided by PUCV, which will send a bus to the airport on the official arrival date.
 A staff member from PUCV will be there to greet you and show you where all of the other international students are waiting.
-You must provide your arrival (flight) details to the PUCV international office at least two weeks prior to the official arrival date if you wish to take the bus provided by PUCV.
+Sergio Garcia, the Housing Coordinator at PUCV, will be in contact with you via email about your flight arrival details prior to the arrival date.
+You must provide your arrival details to him prior to the official arrival date if you wish to take the bus provided by PUCV.
 If you plan to arrive before or after the official arrival date, PUCV can assist with pick up arrangements, but you will be charged an additional fee for this service.
+If you experience any delays or changes to your arrival flight, you will need to contact Sergio about the changes in order to still be picked up at the airport - otherwise you will be responsible for your own transportation to Valparaíso.

 If you miss the group transportation from Santiago to Valparaíso, you can travel to Valparaíso independently by bus.
 Every 15 minutes, shuttle buses leave from the Santiago international airport and bring passengers to one of the main bus stations in Santiago, Pajaritos.
-This shuttle bus costs between 2,000 and 2,800 Chilean pesos (about USD \$4).
+This shuttle bus costs between 2,000 and 2,800 Chilean pesos (about USD \$5).
 From the Pajaritos station, look for a bus company that provides service to Valparaíso/Viña del Mar, keeping in mind the following:

-You can purchase a ticket at the window of the company you choose; the most

-- well-known companies are TUR-BUS, PULLMAN BUS, and LINEA AZUL. - Fares generally range from 3,000 to 3,500 Chilean pesos (about USD \$5-6). - When the attendant asks where you will get off, say that you will get off at the "Terminal de Buses" in the city of your destination (Valparaíso or Viña del Mar). - From the "Terminal de Buses," you can take a taxi to your housing/host family, which costs about 4,000 Chilean pesos (about USD \$7).
+- You can purchase a ticket at the window of the company you choose; the most well-known companies are TUR-BUS, PULLMAN BUS, and LINEA AZUL. - Fares generally range from 5,000 to 7000 Chilean pesos (about USD \$7-11). - When the attendant asks where you will get off, say that you will get off at the "Terminal de Buses" in the city of your destination (Valparaíso or Viña del Mar). - From the "Terminal de Buses," you can take a taxi to your housing/host family, which costs about 4,000 Chilean pesos (about USD \$7).